dginst/dginst-old.github.io/vision.md

 prescriptions.
 What jewelry is for gold, notarization is for bitcoin: not essential, but effective at leveraging its beauty.

-Last but not least, when it comes to non-monetary applications for blockchain we believe that the most promising field is tech and tools for financial services, primarily crypto-assets custody for institutionals and high net worth individuals with funds under management.
+Finally, even if interested only in genuine technologic application of blockchain, the most promising field is the development of tools and practices for financial services involving crypto-assets, primarily custody for institutionals and high net worth individuals.